JenteOttie/Avian_tRNAs/README.md

 tRNAscan.py: Run tRNAscan-SE on all available bird genomes (combination of three scripts)

-tRNA_locations.py: Extract genomic locations of tRNAs from specific text-file
+tRNA_Clusters.py: Extract genomic locations of tRNAs from specific text-file and check if they cluster together

 Plot_tRNAs_on_Chromosomes.R: R-script to plot tRNAs on chicken chromosomes (other species have specific scripts)